MaxGandini/Obsidian_brain/AI/Machine_Learning/Supervised/Decision_trees.md

----
-id: Decision trees
-aliases: []
-tags: []
----

 ![[decision_tree.png]]

-It works by splitting the data into subsets based on features values yo make predictions in a tree like structure.
+It works by splitting the data into subsets based on features values to make predictions in a tree like structure.

 It has a root node, which would be the top of the tree, and it represents the initial state of the input dataset.